Teej: First day

 The first day of Teej is called Dar Khane Din.
 On this day the women assemble at one place in their finest attire and start dancing and singing devotional songs.
 Amidst all this, the grand feast takes place.
-The feast is hosted by men as usual.
+The feast is usually hosted by men.
 Women, who work hard throughout the year, do not have to do anything that day.
 That is the day for them to embellish themselves in sorha singaar — dressing up and using make up to the full extent, indulge in good food, and dance.
 Oftentimes, because women are invited by multiple brothers for the feast, they try to dance off some food before they are ready to eat more.
 The food served is supposed to be rich and abundant.

 This is probably the only day in a year that allows women full freedom of expression.
 Consequently, women have traditionally used this occasion to express their pains and pang in the songs they sing while dancing.
 With the advancement of communication and awareness, women these days use this occasion to voice their concerns about social issues and discrimination against women.
 The jollity often goes on until midnight, after which the 24-hour fast starts.